tomfyfe85/CV/README.md

 **Company Name** (2009-2023)
 Freelance Musician
 - Playing functions, weddings, tours and giving private tutition.
-- As a side to this carrer from 2015 I would work causually as a landscape gardener but also as a art technician to british artist Emily Young though the art logistics/desgin company Wooton and Dawe.
+- As a side to this career from 2015 I would work causually as a landscape gardener but also as a art technician to british artist Emily Young though the art logistics/desgin company Wooton and Dawe.

 **Company Name** (2016 - 2023)